gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 Following the link for hardening the server, I installed any packs that were necessary to run the commands I'm used to:
 - plocate (for the "locate" command),
-- net-tools (for the "ifconfig" command) .
+- net-tools (for the "ifconfig" command).

 The changes in the ssh_config file were the same as the ones from the documentation.

-*SSH-ing from Kali to the server*
+*SSH-ing from the client to the server*

 Since the root user in the Ubuntu server is by default disabled, I decided to leave it like this for security reasons.
-Therefore, I'll test an SSH connection from my Kali to the server using my "boss" user.
+Therefore, I'll test an SSH connection from my client to the server using my "boss" user.

 The connection is successful.